dannypsnl/agda-tree-example/README.md

 ## Steps

+In the root of the repository

 ```
 agda --html --html-highlight=code lagda/bool.lagda.tree
 ```

-Back to root of the repository

 - modify `forest.toml`, add `html` to `trees`
 - modify `theme/tree.xsl` (see below)